OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 This project was segmented in three sprints with client requests to develop.
 The three sprints are fullly adressed in this current exemple, however we can see imporvements :

-A => The front end design part wasn't part of the project, therefore we develop a minimal interface with no further thoughts on UI or UX.
+* The front end design part wasn't part of the project, therefore we develop a minimal interface with no further thoughts on UI or UX.
-B => The notes could be improved to really reflect the relationship between a doctor and its patient (by adding a note subject, a motive of visit..).
+* he notes could be improved to really reflect the relationship between a doctor and its patient (by adding a note subject, a motive of visit..).
-C => DiagnosisApi could be improved and integrated into the interface.
+* DiagnosisApi could be improved and integrated into the interface.